 These two types of communication are explained below:

 Downward communication occurs information flows much better than subordinates.
-Superiors send information, orders, instructions, decisions etc. for their subordinates through downward communication.
+Superiors send information, orders, instructions, decisions, etc. for their subordinates through downward communication.
 Downward communication could possibly be of written or oral.
-Written forms of downward communication are manuals, handbook, notices, electronic news displays etc. whereas, face-to-face conversation, telephonic conversation, speeches, meetings etc. include the oral media of downward communication.
+Written forms of downward communication are manuals, handbooks, notices, electronic news displays, etc. whereas, face-to-face conversation, telephonic conversation, speeches, meetings, etc. include the oral media of downward communication.